Home >

 • Prioritize key skills: List the most relevant and advanced Word skills first, either in a Technical Skills section or within specific job descriptions.

-Resume sample showing Microsoft Word skills
+Resume sample showing Microsoft word skills

 Taylor works as an editor and using Microsoft Word is part of her daily routine.
 Let’s see how she featured these skills on her resume.